belidzs/mnb/README.md

 ```

 ### GetDateInterval()
-Returns the first and the last days when rates were published.
+Returns the first and the last day when rates were published.

 ```python
 >>> client.get_date_interval()